-- All submissions to the Business Plan Competition must live up to the higher ideals of Washington State University.
+All submissions to the Business Plan Competition must live up to the higher ideals of Washington State University.
 Your idea must be appropriate for a university-sponsored event.
-The Center for Entrepreneurial Studies reserves the right to disqualify any entry that in its judgment violates the letter or the spirit of the competition or exceeds the bounds of social convention.
+The Center for Entrepreneurship reserves the right to disqualify any entry that in its judgment violates the letter or the spirit of the competition or exceeds the bounds of social convention.

 We encourage all BPC teams to attend Resource Nights, a series of speaker sessions that bring in experts from WSU’s business community to discuss various aspects of starting and launching a venture.
 Offered throughout the spring semester, these sessions are open to all students and the public and are available online.
 Open League participants are encouraged to watch Resource Night sessions as they prepare.

 The Screening Round is the first stage in the competition.
 Submit your 1-page executive summary online for scoring by our judges.
-Twenty-four Collegiate League teams and five Open League teams will be selected from the Screening Round applicants to move forward to the Live Presentation Round.
+20 Collegiate League teams and five Open League teams will be selected from the Screening Round applicants to move forward to the virtual Presentation Round.

-Collegiate League teams are divided up into six leagues; each league includes four teams.
+Collegiate League teams are divided up into five leagues; each league includes four teams.
 The Open League will include the five teams selected to participate in this round.

 During the Presentation Round, each team delivers a business plan pitch to a panel of judges, following the schedule below: